TFMV/stride/README.md

     IncludeTypes: []string{".go", ".md"}, // Only process Go and Markdown files
     ExcludeDir:   []string{"vendor", "node_modules"}, // Skip these directories
     ModifiedAfter: time.Now().Add(-24 * time.Hour), // Only files modified in the last 24 hours
-}
+    MinPermissions: 0644,              // Files must be at least readable by owner and group
+    MaxPermissions: 0755,              // Files must not have more permissions than rwxr-xr-x
+    // Alternatively, use exact permission matching:
+    // ExactPermissions: 0644,         // Match files with exactly these permissions
+    // UseExactPermissions: true,      // Enable exact permission matching }

 err := stride.WalkLimitWithFilter(ctx, ".", func(path string, info os.FileInfo, err error) error {